Seramis/Ulid/README.md

 `==`, `!=`, `<`, `<=`, `>`, `>=`.
 - Implements standard comparison and equality methods:\
 `CompareTo`, `Equals`, `GetHashCode`.
-- Provides explicit operators to and from `Guid`.
+- Provides implicit operators to and from `Guid`.

 ## Integration with other libraries